 My final thoughts

 Honestly, the Jetson Bolt e-bike is worth the money.
-It lets you ride on a bicycle that functions like an electrical scooter.
+It lets you ride on a bicycle that functions as an electric scooter.

 It’s a great bicycle however it should not be compared to other more expensive e-bikes.
 I’ve tried a number of e-bikes which can cover larger distances with more battery capacity and other features.
 However, I’ve never tried a great quality e-bike with good features that come with an incredibly affordable price.